 There is sharing of ideas, knowledge, and interests, such as the Hacklabs / Hackmeetings:

+Someone commented ironically on the above, stating they found it strange to see a Microsoft employee joining that crew of the Hackmeeting.
+I say that there is nothing wrong in passing by a computer geeks convention.
+Because that’s what it is, after all.
 Only difference from commercial conferences is that, well – it isn’t commercial or sponsored by any company.
 Nobody will try to sell you anything, but nonetheless you might be able to learn something.

 Talking about non-commercial, non-profit sharing, another example is the terraTERRA market that started in Rome at “Forte Prenestino” a couple of years ago:

 […] terraTERRA is the experimentation of an economic model where producers and consumers are committed to each other in order to subvert distribution chains, shorten food distance, value social relations, pleasure and taste. […]

 […] If a visit to a squat doesn’t rank high on your list of holiday priorities, think again.
 As any local musician will tell you, the best place to feel the pulse of Rome’s music scene is in the Centri Sociali – semi-legal social centres organising concerts, film screenings, theatre and dance events, evening classes, language courses and a host of other activities.
 Some bands such as Rage Against the Machine play only in the Centri […]

 So why would you go and fight and declare war against these places and people?